 5. Mondrago Natural Park

-The Mondrago Natural Park is located in the south of Majora, close to Santanyi.
+The Mondrago Natural Park is located in the south of Majorca, close to Santanyi.
 Even though the roads to get there are winding, this hasn't stopped the site being particularly popular.

 Not only can you see dramatic cliffs and breathtaking beaches, but the wetlands located here are home to migratory birds if you visit at the right time of year.
-There's also the chance of turtle spotting too.
+There's also the chance to go turtle-spotting too.

 6. Villa Vegana

 If you're looking for a completely unique experience, pop to Villa Vegana.
-This is a vegan friendly hotel set in a designated conservation area that also provides absolutely beautiful views of the Tramuntana mountains.
+This is a vegan-friendly hotel set in a designated conservation area that also offers splendid views of the Tramuntana Mountains.

-As well as offering absolutely top-notch vegan food, the villa also gives you the chance to try yoga courses and cuddle up with goats, sheep and plenty of other animals.
+As well as top-notch vegan food, the villa also gives you the chance to take a yoga course and cuddle up with goats, sheep and plenty of other animals.
 Your own pets are also welcome!